A little history of Deputy mayors' townhouse in Bourges

 The mayors decided to raise a city-hall in middle of the city, put up against the medieval rampart.

-Inside, the ground floor was composed of two rooms, including the Council bedroom with its huge chimney.
-The first floor was composed of two rooms.
+The ground floor was composed of two rooms, including the Council bedroom with its huge chimney.
 The gallery, outside, was added in the 17th century by architects Lejuge and Gargault.

 At the end of that century, deputy mayors moved in Jacques Cœur’s palace.
-Then their city house was transformed into the current Estève museum dedicated to the painter born in Culan (Cher).
+Then their city house was transformed into the current Estève museum dedicated to Maurice Estève, a painter born in Culan (Cher).